 Whatever you plan to shoot – and no matter your budget – we've got an option for you below.
 Here are the best compact cameras right now.

 - Best DSLR camera: Great value cameras whatever your skill level

 - Best mirrorless camera: Our pick of the best compact system cameras

 - Best camera for beginners: We help choose the right camera for you

-2. Panasonic Lumix ZS200: Best travel zoom
+1. Panasonic Lumix ZS200: Best overall travel camera

 That bodes very well for image quality, and it’s bolstered by effective image stabilization inside the lens and Raw shooting to help you squeeze out extra goodness from images.
 Panasonic has even shoehorned in a detailed electronic viewfinder to make shooting in bright light a breeze.

 5. Panasonic Lumix LX100 II: Best for general photography

 The original LX100 was notable for being the first compact of its kind to sport a large Four Thirds sensor, and this second-gen update packs a handful of useful improvements.